This document explains how to get started with the Vulkan graphics library by downloading, compiling, and running several sample apps.

 To run your project, choose an APK to run by choosing Run > Run <project-name>.

 To debug an APK, choose Run > Debug <project-name>.
-For each project, there’s a Java version and a native (C or C++) version.
-Run the native version of the app.
-For example, for drawcube, run drawcube-native.
+For example, for drawcube, run 15-draw_cube.

-Most of the samples have simple functionality, and most stop automatically after running.
-The drawcube example is one of the more visually interesting examples.
+Most of the samples have simple functionality to demonstrate how to use one specific API, and most stop automatically after running.
+The drawcube example is one of the visually interesting examples.
 When you run it, it should display the image in Figure 3.

 Using the Dynamic Loader